bernicebetito/NSCOM03-Network-Sniffer/README.md

 Once downloaded, the project can be used through the following commands:
 * Linux: ` sudo python3 network_sniffer.py `
 * Windows: ` python network_sniffer.py `

+## Guide
+Upon running the project, sniffing of packets will automatically start.
+To stop sniffing for packets, enter `CTRL + C`.
+Once packet sniffing is stopped, Total Number of Packets, Time, IP Address Mapping, Protocol Statistics, and Top 5 Conversations would be shown in the console and in the txt file created.